A multimodal dynamical variational autoencoder for audiovisual speech representation learning: Multimodal Dynamical VAE

 \subsection{Inference model}

 As in the standard VAE, the exact posterior distribution of the latent variables in the MDVAE model is intractable, we thus need to define an inference model $q_\phi\left(\z | \x\right) \approx p_\theta\left(\z | \x\right)$.
 However, it is not because the exact posterior distribution is intractable that we cannot look at the structure of the exact posterior dependencies.
-Actually, using the Bayesian network of the model, the chain rule of probabilities, and D-separation \cite{geiger1990identifying, bishop2006pattern}, it is possible to analyze how the observed and latent variables depend on each other in the exact posterior.
-An extensive discussion of D-separation in the context of DVAEs can be found in \cite{girin2020dynamical}.
-For the MDVAE model whose Bayesian network is represented in Figure~\ref{fig:graph}, we can show that the approximate posterior factorizes as follows:
+Actually, using the Bayesian network of the model, the chain rule of probabilities, and D-separation \citep{geiger1990identifying, bishop2006pattern}, it is possible to analyze how the observed and latent variables depend on each other in the exact posterior, and define an inference model with the same dependencies.
+An extensive discussion of D-separation in the context of DVAEs can be found in \citep{girin2021dynamical}.
+The Bayesian network corresponding to our MDVAE model is represented in Figure~\ref{fig:graph}.
+For this model, it is relevant to factorize the inference model as follows:

 where